Geeks-Solutions/vue-sections/README.md

 You can also define your own local and static section types and you have the ability to control the way any section will display on your website.

 You do this by creating custom VueJS components and placing them in the right configurations folder.
-For now this is not configurable and you should have a `@/sections` folder where to put your components (@ pointing to any folder declaration you have defined in your proejct, i.e @ -> `/src` on a vueJs project. @ -> `/` on a NuxtJs project etc..).
+For now this is not configurable and you should have a `@/sections` folder where to put your components (@ pointing to any folder declaration you have defined in your project, i.e @ -> `/src` on a vueJs project. @ -> `/` on a NuxtJs project etc..).

 The configurations folder follows the following structure: